orange-cloudfoundry/matomo-cf-service/src/main/doc/markdown/index.md

 ### Why binding?

 You can bind a Matomo service instance to an application, meaning that you want to track its usage.
 Meanwhile, binding creates a site for you within this Matomo instance as well as a user with "admin" role to manage it.
+Note that this Matomo site is not deleted when unbinding from a service instance.
+If one wants to remove it, it should be done through the Matomo management capabilities.

-All the required information to use this Matomo site is provided by the credential of the binding associated with the application concerned.
+All the required information to use such a Matomo site is provided by the credential of the binding associated with the application concerned.
 Credentials contain:

 * mcfs-matomoUrl
   This is the URL of the Matomo instance to be used when usage information are published (usually by browsers).
 It is defined within the script that is added to Web pages so that analytics information can be pushed to this Matomo instance.